List of roads in London, Ontario: King Street

 King Street is an east–west road along a 4.67 km pair of rights-of-way between the Thames River and Highbury Avenue, broken into two segments by the closure of part of that right-of-way for Queens Park.
 Its western segment is a 2.96 km eastbound one-way road that complements westbound Queens Avenue, and has many older business establishments as well as passing through the midst of the large downtown mall.
+Near the intersection with Adelaide Street, a short linking road segment carries southbound only traffic to York Street.
 The eastern segment, separated from the other by Queens Park, is a 1.22 km two-way road that formerly extended another 180 m to Florence Street.
 Plans have existed since at least 1970 to construct a bridge at the west end to divert Riverside Drive traffic off of Dundas.
 Historically, King Street connected across the river with Becher Street, a residential street; the bridge still exists, but has been closed since the 1960s and is limited to pedestrian traffic.

-King Street will be part of the Bus Rapid Transit (BRT) downtown Loop project.
-Phase 1 Construction began in April 2021 and it is expected to be completed sometime in December 2021.
+King Street is part of the Bus Rapid Transit (BRT) Downtown Loop project.
+Phase 1 Construction began in April 2021 and it was completed sometime in December 2021.
+Phases 2 and 3 were completed in stages from March 2022 to spring of 2024.